-The Watermill Center Fall/Spring Artist-in-Residence Program Application Guidelines
+The Watermill Center Artist Residency Program Application Guidelines

 Please see below for Application Guidelines and a video explaining the application process.
-Click HERE to read about the artists who participated in the 2016 Residency Program.
+Click HERE to read about the artists accepted into the 2017 Residency Program.

 January – June